stanfordnqp/spins-b/README.rst

 ---------------
 - We recommend using `virtual environments <https://docs.python.org/3.6/tutorial/venv.html>`_ to isolate installation from the rest of the system.
-- For 2D optimizations, we recommend installing UMFPACK and scikits-umfpack.
 - If using OpenBLAS, we recommend setting the number of OpenBLAS threads (:code:`OPENBLAS_NUM_THREADS` flag) to 1 as SPINS-B leverages parallelism itself.